Change Webshell Behavior Detector settings

 There may be relatively many notifications in the early stage of using the service since not enough exceptions have been set.
 We recommend setting a long interval in the early stage, and then making the interval shorter after a month or so.

-You can check the detection target server's status and information and change them in the Detection settings menu.
+You can check the detection target server's status and information and change them in the Detection Setting menu.
 You can also add detection target servers if required.
-You can also set server groups and use them for setting exception targets in exception rules.
+Also, you can set server groups and use them for setting exception targets in exception rules.

 Check and manage detection targets

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-3. Click the server to check from the list of detection targets, and then check the server's status and information.
+3. Click the server to view from the list of detection targets, and check the server's status and information.

-• Click the [Change settings] button to change the server's detection settings.
+• Click [Change settings] to change the server's detection settings.

-• Click the [Enable] or [Disable] button to change the server's activation status.
+• Click [Enable] or [Disable] to change the server's activation status.

-• Click the [Remove detection target] button to remove the server from the detection target.
+• Click [Remove detection target] to remove the server from the detection target.

-• Click the [Register detection target] button to add detection target servers.
-Refer to Detection target registration.
+• Click [Register detection target] to add detection target servers.
+See Register detection target.

-If you group servers registered as detection targets, then you can select the group to be the exception target when setting exception rules and apply the rule generally.
+By grouping servers registered as detection targets, you can select the group as the exception target when setting exception rules and apply the rules in bulk.

 Add server group

-1. From NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-2. Click the Detection Setting > Server Group menus in order.
+2. Navigate to Detection Setting > Server Group.

-3. Click wbd-wbdsetting-addgroup-vpc-en above the server group list, enter the group name, and then click wbd-wbdsetting-savegroup-vpc-en.
+3. Click wbd-wbdsetting-addgroup-vpc-ko above the server group list, enter the group name, and click wbd-wbdsetting-savegroup-vpc-ko.

-4. Select servers to be grouped from the server list, and then click the [Move to group] button.
+4. Select servers to be grouped from the server list, and click [Move to group].

-5. Select the server group from the list pop-up window, and then click the [Move] button.
+5. Select the server group from the list popup, and click [Move].

-• The server will be moved to the selected server group.
+• The server is moved to the selected server group.

 Note

-Click wbd-wbdsetting-option-vpc-en > Edit next to the server group in the server group list if you'd like to change the server group's name.
+Click wbd-wbdsetting-option-vpc-ko > Edit next to the server group in the server group list if you'd like to change the server group's name.

 Remove server from group

-The following describes how to remove a specific server from a server group.
+To remove a specific server from a server group:

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-2. Click the Detection Setting > Server Group menus in order.
+2. Navigate to Detection Setting > Server Group.

-3. Select a server to remove from a group from the server list, and then click the [Remove from group] button.
+3. Select a server to remove from a group from the server list, and click [Remove from group].

 Delete server group

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-2. Click the Detection Setting > Server Group menus in order.
+2. Navigate to Detection Setting > Server Group.

-3. From the server group list, click wbd-wbdsetting-option-vpc-en > Delete next to the server group to be deleted.
+3. From the server group list, click wbd-wbdsetting-option-vpc-ko > Delete next to the server group to be deleted.